Weston-super-Mare A.F.C.: Ground

-Weston-super-Mare A.F.C. play their home games at the Woodspring Stadium, currently known as The Optima Stadium for sponsorship reasons, on Winterstoke Road, where the club moved to in August 2004.
-They previously played at Woodspring Park a short distance away.
-The move marked the third time in the past 40 years that Weston-super-Mare have changed venues.
-The capacity of the ground is 3,500 in which 2,000 is covered and 350 are seated.
+Weston-super-Mare have played their home games at the Woodspring Stadium (currently known as the Optima Stadium for sponsorship reasons) on Winterstoke Road since August 2004.
+They previously played at nearby Woodspring Park.
+The move marked the third time in 40 years that Weston-super-Mare had moved ground.
+The ground's capacity is 3,500, of which 350 are seated and 2,000 are under covered terrace.

-Woodspring Park had been built almost entirely by supporters and boasted a clubhouse costing £100,000.
+Woodspring Park had been built almost entirely by supporters and features a £100,000 clubhouse.
 The Park had been the home of Weston-super-Mare since 1983 and had floodlights installed in 1986.
-The ground nearly had a greyhound track around the pitch, an idea which chairman Paul Bliss shot down.
-Weston-super-Mare sold this ground to a residential home builder when it became apparent the club was going to move the short distance to the Woodspring Stadium.
+The ground nearly had a greyhound track around the pitch, an idea that chairman Paul Bliss vetoed.
+Weston-super-Mare sold this ground to a residential home builder when it became apparent the club would move the short distance to the Woodspring Stadium.
 The last home fixture was played in April 2004.

-The ground for what is now Woodspring Stadium was formerly a sporting complex owned by Westland Aircraft known as Westland Sports Ground.
+The site of Woodspring Stadium was formerly a sporting complex owned by Westland Aircraft known as Westland Sports Ground.
 It was home to cricket and football in addition to social buildings.
-Difficult financial times forced Westland to reconsider their place in town and put the ground up for sale.
+Difficult financial times forced Westland to reconsider its place in town and put the ground up for sale.
 The club purchased it for £270,000 in 2001.
-The Stadium opened 14 August 2004, with its first match against Conference South opponents Hornchurch drawing 500 people to the game.
+The Stadium opened on 14 August 2004, with its first match against Conference South opponents Hornchurch attended by 500 people.

 In April 2021, the club announced plans to redevelop the stadium to include 750 additional seats and new terracing plus new club facilities and hospitality areas.
-The redevelopment would also allow the club to further increase capacity at the ground to 5,000 with 2,000 seats in the future.
+The redevelopment would also allow the club the ability to increase capacity at the ground to 5,000 with 2,000 seats.
 This would allow the ground to host EFL League Two matches should the club ever be promoted to that level.
+Planning permission was granted for the redevelopment in November 2025 with an expected start date in early 2027.

-The record attendance for this ground 2,949 in a match in the FA Cup against Doncaster Rovers on 18 November 2014.
+The record attendance for this ground was 2,949, set during an FA Cup first round replay against Doncaster Rovers on 18 November 2014.